Kimono needs many accessories because it doesn’t have any zippers and buttons.

 obiage : obiage cloth

-Obiage is a decorative long cloth covering the obi pad, and it supports the pad on the back.
+Obiage is a decorative long cloth supporting the pad on the back by covering the pad.

 obijime : obijime cord / obi cord / final cord